RoshanaliN/Cypress/readme.md

 Non cypress commands cannot resolve promise by themselves, we need to manually resolve them by using then{}
 Cypress auto accepts alerts
-Cypress has capability to listening to browser events like window:alert
+Cypress has capability to listening to browser events like window:alert We can travers to next sibing elements using next() but it only works on cy.get() No direct support ofmouse hover in cypress, we use jquery method show to show the hidden values. jquery commands are used using invoke() we can directly click on hidden elements using click({force:true})